Michael Voss

-Michael Voss (born 7 July 1975) is a former professional Australian rules football player with the Brisbane Bears/Lions and current senior coach of the Carlton Football Club in the Australian Football League (AFL).
+Michael Voss (born 7 July 1975) is a former professional Australian rules football player with the Brisbane Bears and Brisbane Lions, and current senior coach of the Carlton Football Club in the Australian Football League (AFL).

 Voss was a triple premiership captain with the Brisbane Football Club.
 He was also the first Brisbane player to win the Brownlow Medal (1996), which is considered the game's most prestigious individual award; won the Leigh Matthews Trophy twice (2002 and 2003), which is awarded annually to the league's most valued player; and has been inducted into the Australian Football Hall of Fame.
 Additionally, he represented Australia in the 2006 International Rules Series.
 As a player, he was noted for his fearless play, inspirational leadership, and the ability to turn a game.
+As coach in 2022, Voss led Carlton to its first finals berth since 2013, coming back from 15th on the premiership ladder to ultimately finish the season in 5th place, losing to Brisbane in a Preliminary Final.

 Early life

-Voss was born in Traralgon, Victoria and lived as a child in Orbost until the age of 11, when he moved with his family to Beenleigh in Logan, Queensland.
+Voss was born in Traralgon, Victoria and lived as a child in Orbost until the age of 11, when he moved with his family to Beenleigh, a northern suburb of the Gold Coast at the time.
 Voss attended Trinity College during his high-school years in Queensland.
 His younger brother Brett also played for the Brisbane Lions before transferring to St Kilda Football Club to enhance his opportunities to play senior football.

 Voss's football skills were excellent from an early age.
 He made his senior debut for Morningside in the QAFL at the age of 15 years.
 A year later, he kicked 14 goals for Queensland in a second-division under-17 representative match, going on to win the inaugural Hunter Harrison Medal for the tournament.

 Voss grew up supporting the Carlton Football Club.